CleverCloud/clever-cloud-review-app/README.md

 - `ORGA_ID`: the organisation in which your app is create
 - `GITHUB_TOKEN`: implicit, to enable comments on the PR

-For better security, we advise generating a specific `CLEVER_SECRET` and `CLEVER_TOKEN` for GitHub Actions.
-Follow these steps to do so:
+For better security, we advise generating a specific `CLEVER_SECRET` and `CLEVER_TOKEN` for GitHub Actions, following these steps:

-1. Create a new user with a new email adress on Clever Cloud
+1. Create a new user with a new e-mail address on Clever Cloud
 2. Create a specific organization for deploying review apps
 3. From your terminal, run `clever logout` and `clever login` right after
-4. Log into the Console with your new user credetials
+4. Log into the Console with your new user credentials
 5. Get the generated `CLEVER_SECRET` and `CLEVER_TOKEN` and inject it into your repository secrets

 Run `clever login` again and connect from your main account to set your personal tokens.
-Your GitHub Acction user's tokens won't be revoked and will be used only from GitHub.
+Your GitHub Action user's tokens won't be revoked and will be used only from GitHub.

 ### Permissions